latika25/Loan_Application_System/README.md

 # Loan_Application_System
 Loan_Application_System using django
 ## To run the application through Docker use the following commands:
-### pull the Docker image
+### 1. Pull the Docker image
        docker pull latika25/loan-application:0.1
-### Start the container from this image
+### 2. Start the container from this image
-sudo docker run --publish 8000:8000  latika25/loan-application:0.1
+       docker run --publish 8000:8000  latika25/loan-application:0.1

 ## Application Details